ohmp/james-project/src/adr/0021-cassandra-acl-inconsistency.md

 ```
 ALICE delegates her INBOX mailbox to BOB
 The denormalisation process fails
-ALICE INBOX do not appear in BOB mailbox list
+ALICE INBOX does not appear in BOB mailbox list

 Given a delegated mailbox INBOX.delegated
 ALICE undo the sharing of her INBOX.delegated mailbox
 The denormalisation process fails
 ALICE INBOX.delegated mailbox still appear sin BOB mailbox list
-When BOB try to select it, he is being denied
+When BOB tries to select it, he is being denied
 ```

 ## Decision